 https://austinlearningsolutions.com/

-These children are affected by neurologically-based problems that compromise their academic, social and emotional development.
+Children are affected by neurologically-based problems that compromise their academic, social and emotional development.
 Without appropriate intervention, many begin a cycle of failure, humiliation and low self-esteem that can continue throughout a lifetime.

 Too frequently, parents receive conflicting advice from a variety of health and education specialists and feel that the health-care and educational systems often fail them during this critical period.
 Families must deal with the complex emotions of confusion, worry and guilt as they struggle to find the most appropriate treatment for their child.
 They must also face the uncertainty of the changing landscape of the health care environment and managed care, in addition to changes in the delivery of special education services to their children.